 The 6 classes of nutrients

-In this video I discuss the 6 classes of nutrients and give you some brief info about each.
+In this video, I discuss the 6 classes of nutrients and give you some brief info about each.
 I’ll go deeper into each as the month proceeds.

-The 6 class of nutrients—continuing the conversation
+The 6 classes of nutrients—continuing the conversation

 Continuing the discussion of the 6 classes of nutrients.